FurTrader/Nomad_BMS_UF2_Bootloader_tinyuf2/README.md

 fucking python nightmare-
 To build the bootloader, I have to remove python.exe from C:\Users\user\.platformio\penv\Scripts
 to build the firmware, I have to restore that version of python.
+try `where.exe python` to see whats going on